Rybakina Battles Back Against Jabeur To Win Wimbledon Title - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 9th Jul, 2022 ) :Russian-born Elena Rybakina powered back from a set down against Ons Jabeur to win the Wimbledon title on Saturday, denying the Tunisian world number two the chance to make African tennis history.

-Jabeur was in charge at the start of the match but the 17th seed, representing Kazakhstan, regrouped and dropped just four more games on the way to a 3-6, 6-2, 6-2 victory.
+Jabeur raced out of the blocks but the 17th seed regrouped and dropped just four more games on the way to a 3-6, 6-2, 6-2 victory.

-"I never felt anything like this before," said the champion.
-"Congratulations to Ons for everything you have achieved.
+Russian and Belarusian players were banned from Wimbledon this year following the invasion of Ukraine but Moscow-born Rybakina switched her allegiance to Kazakhstan in 2018.

+The 23-year-old, who had never previously progressed beyond the quarter-finals of a Grand Slam, said she had been "super nervous" before and during the match on a sun-baked Centre Court.

-Rybakina was under intense pressure on her own serve again as the set threatened to run away from her but she dug deep to hold for 3-2.
+Rybakina was under intense pressure on her own serve again as her game threatened to unravel but she dug deep to hold for 3-2.

-But she failed to force a single break point on the sun-baked Centre Court in the first set and an error-strewn service game gifted the set to Jabeur.
+But that was only a temporary stay of execution for the Kazakh, who produced an error-strewn service game to gift the set to Jabeur.

-As Jabeur celebrated with a fist-pump, Rybakina returned to her chair contemplating a costly 17 unforced errors.
+As the Tunisian celebrated with a fist-pump, Rybakina returned to her chair contemplating a costly 17 unforced errors.

 But momentum shifted immediately at the start of the second set as Rybakina broke Jabeur before holding for a 2-0 lead.

-Rybakina had now found her rhythm and Jabeur had to battle hard to hold to stay in touch.
+She had now found her rhythm and Jabeur had to battle hard to stay in touch as the Kazakh repeatedly chased down dropshots and found the touch she needed to hit finely angled winners.

-The 17th seed was first to strike in the decider, breaking straight away to heap the pressure on Jabeur.
+- 'Stole my title!' - The 23rd-ranked Kazakh was first to strike in the decider, breaking straight away to heap the pressure on Jabeur, who failed to rediscover her sharpness from earlier in the match.

 The Tunisian squandered three break points in the sixth game as her frustration mounted and that proved to be her last chance.